pulseopen/PulsePhone/README.md

 - **OS:** Yocto Linux with NXP `meta-imx` BSP layer
 - **Target:** First Linux boot on A55 cores via SD card
 - **Planned:** Custom Yocto distro layer for UI and system configuration

 ---

+## First Bringup Summary (Rev 1) *Failed :(*

+- First bringup was not a success as boot only got upto flashing light on the SoM.
+- Soldering is to be improved upon with planned access to a Uni FabLab.
+- I presume the main cause for failure of Rev 1 was poor soldering quality and electrical faults that were not caught before ordering boards.

+---